Search StreamScheme

 Price: $55-110

 There are two main categories of storage drives: Hard Disk Drives (HDDs) and Solid State Drives (SSDs).
-Don’t worry too much about the differences — all you need to know is that these days, SSDs are the way to go.
+Don’t worry too much about the differences — all you need to know is that SSDs are the way to go these days.
 There are three main options for budget-friendly SSDs.
-They’re all about the same price, speed, and reliability, so pick whichever one you can get the best deal on.
+They have the same price, speed, and reliability, so pick whichever one you can get the best deal on.

-I recommend the 500GB model, which is enough to store several large games at once while staying at a reasonable price.
+I recommend the 500GB model, which is enough to store several large games simultaneously while staying reasonably priced.
 If you feel like you need more, you can always upgrade to 1TB – but the price will double with it!

 Best Budget Power Supply